wp-plugins/google-maps-easy/readme.txt

 6. Google Map Stylizations.
 Make your map unique with our Map Themes!

 == Changelog ==

+= 1.4.3 / 10.11.2015 =
+ * Fix of calculating the slide's width and height for horizontal slider depending on markers list type
+ * Update styles for Custom Map Controls, Get Direction button and Markers Lists
+ * Update icons for Custom Map Controls and Get Direction button
+ * Update English language files

 = 1.4.2 / 03.11.2015 =
  * Updated German language files